What is the upgrade?

 - Supervisory Meetings log;

 - Copy of the Ethics Self-Assessment form (if applicable);

-- A screenshot of the confirmation of completion page from the latest PRES survey (if required by your department - see department-specific section below).
+- A copy of the confirmation of completion receipt from the latest PRES survey (if requested by your department - see department-specific section below).
 If you do not have evidence of having completed the PRES survey, please email the Doctoral School who will be able to provide a letter confirming whether you have completed the survey.
 Please note that not providing confirmation of completion of PRES will not be detrimental to your academic progression.